"You are bad guy. But this does not mean you are bad... guy!'"

 - Villain with Good Publicity.
 This trope may be the reason why he is so popular with common people.

-- Jerk with a Heart of Gold: The non-villainous equivalent (although Affably Evil villains may also qualify as this).
+- Jerk with a Heart of Gold: A non-villainous type (although Affably Evil villains may occasionally qualify as this).

 Good Is Not Nice